 - 13. It’s a habit that can be changed.

 Why do we make excuses?

 Failure is unavoidable.
-It is inevitable that at some point during your life you will fail.
-Whenever you're trying something new or taking some risks, you have a chance of failing.
+It is inevitable that at some point during your life…You.
+Will.
+Fail.

 The fear of uncertainty means that you are worrying about unknown future events or circumstances that could come your way.
 People fear uncertainty because they don't have enough experience to give them confidence.

 Without experience and perspective, people often make assumptions or jump to conclusions about possible outcomes that could negatively impact them.

 You can overcome the fear of uncertainty by using the “if-then” planning concept.
 The idea here is to think of every possible obstacle or challenge that you'll probably encounter, then create a strategy for how you'll handle them.
 And if you do this throughout all aspects of your life, it'll be hard to make excuses about why you can follow up with a project and/or task.

 Reason #4: You don't have a specific goal